-Diving is a great activity with the potential for one-of-a-kind experiences you can only get in an aquatic environment.
+Diving is an excellent activity with the potential for one-of-a-kind experiences you can only get in an aquatic environment.
 Our land-loving bodies, however, can react negatively to diving if we are not careful.
-We are drilling down the important know-how of diving so you can enjoy it to the fullest.
+We are drilling down the essential know-how of diving so you can enjoy it to the fullest.

 Pressure changes; your body needs to adapt.

 Diving is made easy to understand and more accessible: dive algorithms